azmainm/standup-tickets-sp/Docs/SYSTEM_FLOW_DOCUMENTATION.md

 #### Step 7: Teams Notification (PER TRANSCRIPT)
 - Generate standup summary for THIS SPECIFIC transcript/meeting
 - Include new and updated tasks from this meeting only
+- Include "Future Plans discussed in this meeting" section if any future plans detected
 - Send immediately to configured Teams webhook
 - **Result**: Multiple Teams messages (one per meeting)